MelbourneDeveloper/ChristianFindlay.com/README.md

 I build Flutter and .NET apps.
 Contact me through [Twitter](https://twitter.com/CFDevelop), [LinkedIn](https://www.linkedin.com/in/christian-findlay/) or the [contact form](https://www.christianfindlay.com/contact) on my website.

+## Blog Posts

+Blog posts are in markdown format.
+Feel free to submit PRs to fix factual inaccuracies or to add additional information.
+You can find them in the [`_posts`](/_posts) directory.

 ## Run/Test Website Locally

 You need to install Jekyll which runs on [Ruby](https://www.ruby-lang.org/en/documentation/installation/).